maoberlehner/markus-oberlehner-net/content/blog/integration-testing-vue-components-with-jest-and-puppeteer.md

 ## Setup

-Let’s begin with installing all the necessary npm packages.
-I'm assuming that you already have a Vue CLI 3 setup with Jest Unit Testing up and running, otherwise you also have to [set up Jest](https://www.npmjs.com/package/@vue/cli-plugin-unit-jest#installing-in-an-already-created-project).
+Let's begin by installing all the necessary npm packages.
+I'm assuming that you already have a Vue CLI 3 setup with Jest Unit Testing up and running; otherwise you also have to [set up Jest](https://www.npmjs.com/package/@vue/cli-plugin-unit-jest#installing-in-an-already-created-project).

 ```bash
 npm install jest-puppeteer puppeteer --save-dev
 ```

-Next up we have to update our Jest configuration file to make it possible to switch between Unit-, Acceptance- and Integration Testing modes.
+Next up, we have to update our Jest configuration file to make it possible to switch between Unit-, Acceptance- and Integration Testing modes.

 ```js
 // jest.config.js